Candy Dulfer: 1980s and 1990s

+2000 to present

 Dulfer collaborated with her father Hans Dulfer on the duet album Dulfer Dulfer in 2001.
 She joined Prince's band in 2004 for his Musicology Live 2004ever tour.

 In 2007, she released her ninth studio album Candy Store.
 The album reached a No. 2 position in Billboard's Top Contemporary Jazz charts.
 Her songs "Candy Store" and "L.A.
 Citylights" reached the No. 1 position in Smooth Jazz National Airplay charts in the United States.

-Dulfer is mostly a self-taught musician except for some training in a concert band and a few months of music lessons.

-Until 2010 Dulfer played a Selmer Mk VI alto - which is visible in the majority of early photographs.
-In 2010 she became an endorsee of the Dutch Free Wind saxophone, created by Friso Heidinga, who started building saxophones in Amsterdam in 2009.

-In 2007, Dulfer became the presenter and interviewer in Candy Meets..., her television program for the Dutch public broadcaster NPS.
+Also in 2007, Dulfer became the presenter and interviewer in Candy Meets..., her television program for the Dutch public broadcaster NPS.
 In the series, she met with Sheila E., Maceo Parker, Hans Dulfer, Van Morrison, Dave Stewart, and Mavis Staples.

+Until 2010, Dulfer played a Selmer Mark VI alto saxophone, which is visible in the majority of early photographs.
+In 2010, she became an endorsee of the Dutch Free Wind saxophone, created by Friso Heidinga, who started building saxophones in Amsterdam in 2009.

+On 13 August 2017, Dulfer was granted the honorary citizenship of the Serbian city of Niš, for continuously promoting the city through appearances in the national media in the Netherlands and throughout the world during her tour and festival performances on all continents since her first performance at since at Nisville Jazz Festival in 2009.

-On 26 August 2022, Dulfer announced her new album We Never Stop, which released on October 28th.
-The release is the first as a part of her new record deal with Mascot Label Group.
-The album was preceded by the single "Jammin' Tonight," featuring Nile Rodgers.
+On 26 August 2022, Dulfer announced her new album We Never Stop, which released on 28 October.
+The release was the first as a part of her record deal with Mascot Label Group.
+The album was preceded by the single "Jammin' Tonight", featuring Nile Rodgers.